-Koufonisia are very popular for their sandy beaches as well as their sea caves and natural sea pools.
+Koufonisia is very popular for its sandy beaches as well as its sea caves and natural sea pools.

-Chania in Crete have some of the most mesmerizing beaches: imagine pink sand and different hues of turquoise waters!
+Chania in Crete has some of the most mesmerizing beaches: imagine pink sand and different hues of turquoise waters!

 Rhodes is an all-time classic option when it comes to spending days by the beach.

-The beaches of the Ionian islands of Lefkada, Zakynthos and Kefalonia have ranked more than once as the best beaches in the world.
-Porto Katsiki, Navagio, and Mirtos are now synonymous to heaven on earth!
+The beaches of the Ionian islands of Lefkada, Zakynthos, and Kefalonia have ranked more than once as the best beaches in the world.
+Porto Katsiki, Navagio, and Mirtos are now synonymous with heaven on earth!